QPThree/101d1/README.md

-# Quentin's CF 102 Reading Notes
+# QPThree's CF 102 Reading Notes

 This site will act as a one stop shop for my reading notes from CF 102.
 The purposes of this site includes: